eclipse-platform/eclipse.platform/docs/FAQ/FAQ_How_do_I_get_started_with_creating_a_custom_text_editor.md

 FAQ How do I get started with creating a custom text editor?
 ============================================================

 Contributing to Generic and Extensible editor
 ---------------------------------------------

-Since Eclipse 4.7.M3, you can consider simply adding extensions to the Generic Editor: [https://www.eclipse.org/eclipse/news/4.7/M3/#generic-editor](https://www.eclipse.org/eclipse/news/4.7/M3/#generic-editor) .
+Since Eclipse 4.7.M3, you can consider simply adding extensions to the [Generic Editor](https://www.eclipse.org/eclipse/news/4.7/M3/#generic-editor) .
 This will allow you to write support for textual edition of a language with less boiler plate.

 Create a custom text editor
 ---------------------------